 Patients and visitors mask requirements

-All hospital patients are required to wear a mask in our hospitals, unless in a room alone or eating/drinking.
+All hospital patients and visitors are required to wear a surgical mask in the clinical areas of our hospitals (eg inpatient wards, Emergency Departments, Intensive Care Units and Operating Theatres), unless in a room alone or eating/drinking.

 Your pre-admission checklist: